KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 TODO: `bound_memory_` is not thread safe if applications violate the Vulkan thread safety requirements.
 It might be worthwhile to handle non-sparse and sparse separately somehow.

-### VkImage / IMAGE_STATE
+### VkImage / vvl::Image

-`IMAGE_STATE` contains flags used by Best Practices to ensure memory requirements are checked:
+`vvl::Image` contains flags used by Best Practices to ensure memory requirements are checked:

 ```